 Good Kisser, shot in Seattle, will have its world premiere at the Seattle International Film Festival, which runs May 16 – June 9, 2019.
 Other dates/film festivals will be announced on their website and social media pages, so make sure to follow them on Facebook, Twitter, Instagram, and Pinterest.
 Who knows, you might find out when you will be able to purchase the movie yourself.

 In a few weeks, I will show you the interview I had with Kari Alison, Rachel, and Julia at ClexaCon.
 Have you read my first ClexaCon interview?
 It was with Julia and Shantell Yasmine Abeydeera, who work together in Girls Like Magic.

 In November, Sheetal Sheth (actor), Shamim Sarif (director), and Hanan Kattan (producer) visited ClexaCon London to celebrate the ten-year anniversary of their movie I Can’t Think Straight.
-Fortunately, they also came to the press room, so we could ask them some questions about their movies I Can’t Think Straight and The World Unseen, about queer roles, and about future projects.
-Not the entire fifteen-minute interview is written down below, so if you want to know more, please watch the video below this image.
+Fortunately, they also came to the press room.
+We were able to ask them some questions about their movies I Can’t Think Straight and The World Unseen, about queer roles, and about future projects.
+Not the entire fifteen-minute interview is written down below.
+So, if you want to know more, please watch the video below this image.

 If you had unlimited time and budget, what would you change about I Can’t Think Straight if anything?